A photo of many containers stacked next to each other and on top of each other, symbolizing the ease with which Devs can use containers for web apps.

 Faster Startup

 Containers don’t just allow for faster delivery.
 They allow for faster startup times too.
-Their lightweight structure, and the fact that they don't rely on a virtual OS means startup times are incredibly quick.
+Their lightweight structure and the fact that they don't rely on a virtual OS means startup times are incredibly quick.
 Faster startup also makes updating and improvements far easier (and to be honest, appealing!) to roll out.

 Scalability

 Responding to changes in load, and scaling up and down, is made much easier with containers.
 This technology allows for workloads to be easily reconfigured when scaling changes are needed.
 Containers can also be easily duplicated too.
-All this can be done with an optimised use of resources.
+All this can be done with an optimized use of resources.
 Scaling can also be automated through container orchestration tools.

 What are the Benefits of Container Solutions?